luxfi/docs/docs/tooling/luxd-postman-collection/setup.md

 Lux addresses and similar common elements of the queries, so you don't have to enter them multiple times.

-Combined, they will allow you to easily keep tabs on an Lux node, check on its state and do quick queries to find out details about its operation.
+Combined, they will allow you to easily keep tabs on a Lux node, check on its state and do quick queries to find out details about its operation.

 ## Setup